waso/istack/README.md

 istack
 ====

-Small and lightweight stack data structure implemented in plain C.
+Lightweight stack data structure specialized for intigers and implemented in plain C.

 Usage
 -----